 - 1. Value the significance of inherited diseases and birth defects as major health problems and the genetic factors as an important cause of disease and to analyze cases of genetic origin in regard to the basic defect, mechanism of the disease process, relation to signs and symptoms, methods of treatment / prevention whenever possible, moreover, to describe the basic genetic testing and their uses, advantages and limitations - 2.
 Demonstrate applied knowledge of Pathology, by describing the main aspects of the major disease processes covered in the course; etiology, pathogenesis, structural, functional changes at tissue(cellular and subcellular levels) and clinical significance as well as to demonstrate knowledge about the use of some pathological, immunological and microbiological investigations - 3. define neoplasm, understand the nomenclature of tumors, molecular bases of cancer and immune response to cancer - 4.
 Recall knowledge of human structure (head and neck), function, embryological development, and principles of histology and correlate this knowledge with clinical context. - 5.
 Describe the histology, gross anatomy, physiology and embryological development of the peripheral and the central nervous system, the eye and the ear. - 6.
 Perform the examination of sensory and motor systems, visual acuity, visual field, and color vision and hearing - 7.
 Acquire progressively increasing knowledge and understanding of the normal structure and function of the body's organ systems; namely (the urinary system, the endocrine and reproductive system and the digestive system) with the common diseases that affect these systems - 8.
-Master basic skills (including the use of dipsticks in urine examination including protein and glucose in urine, how to interpret renal function and practicing the use of glucometer) and value the importance of these in terms of overall clinical examination - 9. practice few important clinical skill, attitude and knowledge like giving information to the patient, communicating with patient family, outline the ethical principles of doctor-patient relationship and mastering some clinical skills like steps of abdominal examination & CPR - 10.
-Define the terms used in Pharmacology, including Pharmacokinetics, Pharmacodynamics, nomenclature of drugs. - 11. value the concepts of public health passing through global public health achievements and role in promoting health including the determinants of health and to demonstrate the relevance of epidemiology and public health to physicians
+Master basic skills (including the use of dipsticks in urine examination including protein and glucose in urine, how to interpret renal function and practicing the use of glucometer) and value the importance of these in terms of overall clinical examination - 9.
+Define the terms used in Pharmacology, including Pharmacokinetics, Pharmacodynamics, nomenclature of drugs. - 10. value the concepts of public health passing through global public health achievements and role in promoting health including the determinants of health and to demonstrate the relevance of epidemiology and public health to physicians